Emily-Baum/Protein_Patches/README.md

 # Using this Code

-Assuming you are on linux, to create a ply file for use with the package: \
+Assuming you are on linux, to create a ply file for use with the Protein_Patches package: \
 Install EDTSurf (available here - https://zhanggroup.org/EDTSurf/) \
 Run the following command: \
 chmod +x EDTSurf \